How Unemployment Debit Cards Work

 How to Avoid Unemployment Debit Card Scams

-As soon as the world went electronic, scammers came out of the woodwork.
-That's because, unfortunately, it's not all that hard to steal from people electronically.
-Unemployment debit card scams are thieves who target unemployment recipients in order to get their hands on your funds.
+Unemployment debit card scammers are thieves who target unemployment recipients in order to get their hands on their funds.

 The good news is, you can protect yourself.
 Unemployment offices do not ask for your personal information once your claim is set up.
 Therefore, most likely you're dealing with a scammer if you receive a phone call, email, or text message requesting the following information: